joshuathomas2/ping_analysis/README.md

 - run ping_analysis.py
 - enter number corresponding to the file you wish to analyze
 - sample files found in /data
-- add your own files to /data and run ping_analysis.py to anaylze them
+- add your own files to /data and run ping_analysis.py to analyze them

 - to create your own file open command prompt and type: ping [address] -t > [filename.txt]